ThaDafinser/Piwik-IntranetGeoIP/README.md

 # Piwik IntranetGeoIp Plugin

 ## Description

 Piwik plugin to locate all locale data of a user based on the IP address/subnetwork (country, region, city, latitude, longitude, provider, ...)

 ***Please use it only for INTRANET tracking*** everything else just dont make sense :-)

 ## FAQ

+__What statistics are available?__

+If you create a full configuration data file, you'll see
+* Visitor -> Realtime visitor map
+* Visitor -> Location and provider
+* and many more...

 __How to configure the networks?__

 See the file `piwik/plugins/IntranetGeoIp/data.php` or see the readme on github https://github.com/ThaDafinser/IntranetGeoIp

-__Performance optimization__
-Disable the ***Provider (Core)*** plugin, since you dont need it!
-Read here the section about Tracker performance http://piwik.org/docs/optimize-how-to/#configure-your-server-for-speed

 ## Configuration